 As I end this birthday month I wanted to bring awareness to those fighting invisible illnesses.
 For the most part I live an active life but my health always has to come first.
 So much so I also miss a lot.
 I had two birthday dinners planned this month that I couldn’t attend.
 It takes the support of very understanding family and friends.

 I’ve learned to take each day and just celebrate it.
 Wherever I am and with whomever I’m with.
 After all I’ve gone through time is precious.
 Each breath is precious.
 I fight many illnesses you cannot see and I’ve made it my life mission to bring awareness however I can.
-I will be sharing more of my what I call “warrior lifestyle” tips at: www.warriorlifestyle.net (coming soon).
+I will be sharing more of my what I call “warrior lifestyle” tips and inspiration at: www.warriorlifestyle.org.
 Which the last photo shoot I took will feature some of my warrior stylings.

 I will continue to write my online memoir and the Maribel’s Kidney Story will continue…